brillout/goldpage/docs/readme.template.md

 is written in "Getting Started" and the "Usage - Basics" sections.

 Goldpage is also designed to scale:
-- Choose any app type: SPA, MPA, SSR, static website, ...
+- Choose any app type. ("SPA", "MPA", "SSR", "static website", ...)
   <br/>
-  Not only does Goldpage support all app types but it also allows you to easily switch from one app type to another one.
+  Not only does Goldpage support all app types but it also allows you to easily switch from one app type to another.
-  This means that you can get started before even deciding whether you want your app to be an SPA, a SSR app, etc.
+  This means that you can get started before deciding an app type and before even knowing what "SPA", "SSR", and "static website" mean.
+  You can trust Goldpage to support whatever you'll end up needing.
 - Use it with any tool you want.
   <br/>
   Goldpage is unopinionated, do-one-thing-do-it-well, and designed to work with